 It all makes sense to me in a beautifully, dark morbid way… it is a wake we all share together for ourselves.

-If you liked reading my article (and maybe my book in process, Permanent Spring Showers), why not check out some of my published books?
-I had two novels published in the last few years, My Problem With Doors and Megan.
+If you liked reading this post, why not check out one of my books?
+I’ve had four novels published in the last few years, A Jane Austen Daydream, Maximilian Standforth and the Case of the Dangerous Dare, My Problem With Doors and Megan.
 You can find them via my amazon.com author page here, or as an eBook on Google eBooks here.
 Thanks for reading!